CS506-Helios/Dashboard/README.md

 We need to add data together to get the total amount of solar energy produced.
 We wrote Python programs for scraping the data, it requires these python modules to be installed: BeautifulSoup, selenium, chromedriver.

 However, since the website has dynamic contents with javascript objects, it always redirect to another page of the company.
 This issue makes the program incompleted.
-After consulting with the TA, we decided to push the data scraping part to iteration 2 and rewrite the code using Java to solve the issue with the session timeout.
+After consulting with the TA, we decided to push the data scraping part to iteration 2 and rewrite the code using Java to solve the issue of session timeout.

 (3) Intermediate Python